JB1984/Unity-Vuforia-AR-Intro/README.md

 Open up Unity and create a new 3D project, name it whatever you want.
 I am going to name mine "ARTutorialBasics".

 Now lets grab the Core Features samples package from the Vuforia website.
 Go to https://developer.vuforia.com/ click on the "Downloads" tab and choose the "Samples" tab underneath that.
 Look for the "Core Features" and then click "Download for Unity".
 This will give you a .zip file with the basic components that you will need to create this VR app.
+You will notice that there are a lot of really cool Core Features in the Vuforia SDK but for this very basic starter app we are only going to be concerned with "Image Targets".
+In later tutorials we will go through more of the Core Features and also use some of the features listed in the "Advanced Topics" samples.